How to Write a Great Christmas Greeting to the Child You Sponsor

 Compassion children in Brazil are joyful to receive Christmas cards from their sponsors.

-Your words will bring hope, support and the encouragement your sponsored child needs to believe in themselves and feel valued, despite their circumstances.
+Your words will bring hope, support, and the encouragement the child you sponsor needs to believe in themselves and feel valued, whatever their circumstances.

-If you’ve never sent a Christmas greeting or are unsure about what to say, we’ve created three templates.
-Choose one if you’d rather not worry about coming up with your own words.
+If you’ve never sent a Christmas greeting before or aren’t sure what to say, we’ve put together three simple templates.
+Feel free to use one if you’d rather not worry about finding the right words

 Simply copy and paste the text into one of our Christmas Greeting designs (these can be found in your myCompassion account or on the Compassion App).

-Customise the message if you like, or simply press ‘Send’.
+Alter the message if you'd like or simply press ‘Send’.

 Send a Christmas Greeting in 2 Minutes – Templates to Copy